-Call for bids to host European Conference for Social Work Research (ECSWR) 2023 and 2024
+The European Conference for Social Work Research (ECSWR)

 The European Conference of Social Work Research (ECSWR) is the major annual event of the European Social Work Research Association (ESWRA).
 The conference has taken place since 2011 and is highly regarded amongst social work researchers across Europe, as an important annual event for sharing research findings and debating ideas as well as networking.
 It has grown in size and reputation, and the ESWRA Board is keen that ECSWR continues to develop and strengthen its quality, reach and value for social work research in Europe.

-- 11th ECSWR from the 8th – 10th April 2021, hosted by the Amsterdam University of Applied Sciences, Netherlands.
+- 11th ECSWR, hosted by the Amsterdam University of Applied Sciences, Netherlands.
+April 8th– 10th 2022

 - The prospective conference host must demonstrate that they have the capacity and experience for the planning and administration of organising such a large and high-profile international event.